 Only one sequence of events could be appropriately called “suspenseful”: a climactic stretch involving HAL and Jupiter, in which there’s finally the sense that dangerous things could actually happen to these characters (needless to say, this is the only semi-engaging part of the entire movie).
 Suspense doesn’t necessarily make a film great just by being there, but with something like 2010, small—and seriously, I’m only wishing for small—pinches of it here and there could’ve worked wonders.

 Most everything glides at a far brisker pace than 2001, but with not a single drop of its hypnotic stillness breaking up this sequel’s action, there’s no chance of ever becoming immersed in any of the half-baked concepts thrown in at random, or feeling anything but bored by the trite sequence of events.
-Every thin piece of the story’s lazily assembled puzzle, every little morsel of the sappy “character development”—and nauseatingly overexplanatory exposition (namely, that major pet peeve of mine known as *tries not to vomit* voiceover, which only really works if your name is Charlie Kaufman)—Kubrick did so well without, every single callback to the man’s masterwork just means…. nothing.
+Every thin piece of the story’s lazily assembled puzzle, every little morsel of the sappy “character development”—and nauseatingly overexplanatory exposition (namely, that major pet peeve of mine known as *tries not to vomit* voiceover, which only really works if you know how to use i)—Kubrick did so well without, every single callback to the man’s masterwork just means…. nothing.
 2001’s patient, languid pace certainly put me off the first time I managed to finish it (this review was written at the tail end of 2019, please forgive how much worse it is than my more recent content), but revisiting it with the right expectations, my mind was blown at how little time was actually wasted in any given scene.
 This just feels like a 116-minute-long trailer that you absentmindedly glance over once, then never think about again.